michaelcd/superBoards/README.md

 ### Phase 3: Card CRUD and Tags (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.

 Phase 3 will add Card CRUD functionality to the application.
 Card data will be added to the JSON API, and `Card` components will be visible within the `ListView`. clicking a `Card` will bring the user to the `CardDetailView` where most of the data for Card objects will be accessible.

 [Details][phase-three]